bbauska/IllinoisTech-Fundamentals-WebDev/README.md

 You might have on the server some HP or some J query or something like a Python script.
-In that case, I will have HTML, CSS and JavaScript file sent back and forth between the browser and the server.
+In that case, I will have HTML, CSS and JavaScript file sent back and forth between the browser and the server.</p>

-If anything more complex that can&apos;t be handled by HTML, CSS, or JavaScript, the server will compute it, calculate it, and then put it back into CSS, HTML, or JavaScript.
+<p>If anything more complex that can&apos;t be handled by HTML, CSS, or JavaScript, the server will
+compute it, calculate it, and then put it back into CSS, HTML, or JavaScript.
 The server comprises the other computations that can&apos;t be handled by the browser.
 This whole system of server and browsers talking back and forth is agnostic and universal.
-Which means by just limiting all that communication to, again, HTML, CSS, and JavaScript, it works on any device I don&apos;t have to recode my website to work on Android.
+Which means by just limiting all that communication to, again, HTML, CSS, and JavaScript, it works on any device I don&apos;t have to recode my website to work on Android.</p>

-I don&apos;t have to recode my website to work on Microsoft Windows or the iPhone and that&apos;s a really powerful aspect of the web.
+<p>I don&apos;t have to recode my website to work on Microsoft Windows or the iPhone and that&apos;s a really
+powerful aspect of the web.</p>

-Let&apos;s talk more about the browser itself and there&apos;s a link with this, how the browser works.
+<p>Let&apos;s talk more about the browser itself and there&apos;s a link with this,
+how the browser works.</p>

-It&apos;s a nice little read if you want to go more into this.
+<p>It&apos;s a nice little read if you want to go more into this.
 But for this class, you don&apos;t need to unless you&apos;re really curious about it.
 I do encourage you to read it, though it&apos;s quite fascinating.
-Again, we have the operating system, Windows or Android, and we have the browser is the medium.
+Again, we have the operating system, Windows or Android, and we have the browser is the medium.</p>

-It is a traditional software, it gets written so when I download my browser, let&apos;s say Firefox, I download a different software if I&apos;m on Windows or if I&apos;m on a Mac.
+<p>It is a traditional software, it gets written so when I download my browser, let&apos;s say Firefox,
+I download a different software if I&apos;m on Windows or if I&apos;m on a Mac.
 Then the HTML CSS and JavaScript, they go into that browser.
 They don&apos;t have to know what the operating system is.
 The browser is going to wrap those files.
-All browsers handle those files no matter what browser an operating system combination is, the browser is written to read the HTML as it stands.
+All browsers handle those files no matter what browser an operating system combination is, the browser is written to read the HTML as it stands.</p>

-It doesn&apos;t have to change those files.
+<p>It doesn&apos;t have to change those files.
 Browsers are traditional software.
 The examples I give here, Chrome, Firefox, Safari.
-We also have Facebook WhatsApp, most people don&apos;t realize when you&apos;re opening up a news file or some other website within Facebook or WhatsApp, you&apos;re not jumping out to Chrome or Safari.
+We also have Facebook WhatsApp, most people don&apos;t realize when you&apos;re opening up a news file or some other website within Facebook or WhatsApp, you&apos;re not jumping out to Chrome or Safari.</p>

-Depending on the operating system of your phone, you&apos;re actually within their own native browser.
+<p>Depending on the operating system of your phone, you&apos;re actually within
+their own native browser.</p>

-When we&apos;re coding, we want to make sure our websites work and look good within those browsers as well.
+<p>When we&apos;re coding, we want to make sure our websites work and look good
+within those browsers as well.</p>

-Another level of complexity these days for how we code our websites, and then the browser itself provides the user interface for the HTTP and DNS requests.
+<p>Another level of complexity these days for how we code our websites, and
+then the browser itself provides the user interface for the HTTP and DNS requests.</p>

-Works with the operating system to network and package up the code, send the files back and forth, and make requests.
+<p>Works with the operating system to network and package up the code, send
+the files back and forth, and make requests.</p>

-Those requests specifically are browser implementations of HTTP or HTPS is what&apos;s commonly done now.
+<p>Those requests specifically are browser implementations of HTTP or HTPS
+is what&apos;s commonly done now.
-Hypertext transfer protocols that secure part the added element to give a little depth of why that was added and how it differentiates from previous HTP.
+Hypertext transfer protocols that secure part the added element to give a little depth of why that was added and how it differentiates from previous HTP.</p>

-If I just send an HTTP request, then I say within that network I have someone tapping the line and listening to my requests, they&apos;re not just going to be able to see what website, so if I go to say iot.edu, they&apos;re going to not just see that I visited that website, they can see what pages I access within that website.
+<p>If I just send an HTTP request, then I say within that network I have
+someone tapping the line and listening to my requests, they&apos;re not just going to be able to see what website, so if I go to say iot.edu, they&apos;re going to not just see that I visited that website, they can see what pages I access within that website.</p>

-By adding the S, the secure protocol on top of the HTTP, so when I make that connection to iot.edu, I then add a secure connection that no one can hack.
+<p>By adding the S, the secure protocol on top of the HTTP, so when I make
+that connection to iot.edu, I then add a secure connection that no one can hack.</p>

-If someone is hacking outside, maybe my Wi-Fi or something like that, they&apos;re going to see that I visited iot.edu but beyond that, they&apos;re not going to see what resources or pages I access there so that&apos;s the secure element added on top of that.
+<p>If someone is hacking outside, maybe my Wi-Fi or something like
+that, they&apos;re going to see that I visited iot.edu but beyond that, they&apos;re not going to see what resources or pages I access there so that&apos;s the secure element added on top of that.